dotxyteam/ReflectionUI/reflection-ui/dev-readme.txt

 	Inspecting objects metadata is not enough.
 Additional information like value mode (direct, calculated, ...), list item position predictability, etc, need to be provided.
 	Formally an entity is identified by an invariant: its access (get/set) method that often depends on its parent/ancestors access method(s).
+Note that since UI components are bound to entities, it should be possible automatically determine the entities displayed by a generated UI without requiring to write any specific code.
+Customizations already provide the necessary information.

 		List/tree item entities
 		-----------------------